 You should never stop washing your new tattoo with soap.
 After the tattoo has healed, you should continue to wash it just as you would any other piece of skin on your body.
-How long you should maintain the particular washing routine for the tattoo is one of the most asked aftercare questions.
+That being said, you can definitely ease up on your tattoo cleansing routine as soon as the area has fully healed.

 As part of the healing process, you can stop washing your tattoo with soap after:

-- The tattooed area has completely finished healing
+- The tattooed area has completely finished scabbing and peeling

 - Your artist has confirmed it’s ok to do so